 In the last couple of years, sapphire crystal has become a real favourite of high-end watchmakers.
 The transparent aesthetic qualities allow the recipient to view the mechanical movement from multiple angles.
 Probably at the forefront is Richard Mille who is renowned for creating extraordinary Avant-Garde timepieces.
 They have changed the horological landscape by using lightweight alloys and carbon composites.
 However, they raised the bar even higher with the $2.5million RM 52-01 Blue Sapphire Skull Tourbillon.
 This watch is truly spectacular and is an example of exemplary Swiss craftsmanship.
 Unfortunately, most people will never get to see this piece let alone own one.
 That makes A-11 Royal Blue Sapphire even more attractive because it’s actually attainable.

-The A-11 Royal Blue Sapphire adopt the same design as the other A-10 models and is also powered by the same Caliber 3450 tourbillon movement (from Hong Kong-based PTS Resources).
+The A-11 Royal Blue Sapphire adopts the same design as the other A-10 models and is also powered by the same Caliber 3450 tourbillon movement (from Hong Kong-based PTS Resources).
 However, what you are getting with this flagship model is the rare opportunity to own a blue sapphire crystal watch for under $10,000.
 This watch won’t appeal to everyone because of the contemporary façade and epic proportions (55.5mm x 48.5mm by 13mm-thick).
 In conclusion, if you like distinctive timepieces, they don’t come much bolder than this one.